 - Spine surgery: For various spinal cord disorders.

-Orthopedic surgeons might specialize in particular areas of the body, such as foot and ankle, spine, shoulder or hip, or Pediatrics (for children), Trauma (for accident-related injuries), Sports Medicine (For athletes) or Rehabilitation (post-surgery treatment).
+Orthopedic surgeons might specialize in particular areas of the body, such as foot and ankle, hands and other extremities, spine, shoulder and elbow, hip.
+Other specialties include Pediatrics (for children), Trauma (for accident-related injuries), Sports Medicine (For athletes),r Rehabilitation (post-surgery treatment), Orthopaedic oncology and Total Joint Reconstruction.

 When to Book an Appointment with an Orthopedic Surgeon?

-Consult an Orthopaedic Surgeon if you experience the following symptoms for 3 consecutive days or several times a month:
+Consult an Orthopedic Surgeon if you experience the following symptoms for 3 consecutive days or several times a month:

 - Difficulty using a specific body part to perform daily tasks